 Visa Laws in Malaysia

-American citizens can visit Malaysia and receive a visa on arrival for up to three months.
-When you move to Malaysia, you will need to go through the Malaysian Representative Office to arrange a visa.
-To get your visa, you will need approval from the Department of Immigration before applying.
+U.S. citizens can enter Malaysia with a visa on arrival, allowing a stay of up to three months.
+If you plan to relocate to Malaysia, you’ll need to arrange a visa through the Malaysian Representative Office.
+First, you’ll need approval from the Department of Immigration before submitting your visa application.

 Healthcare in Malaysia